 The content Boyd is drawn to tends to embrace the fugitive, immaterial or ethereal.
-He employs diverse craft-biased channels, in order to materialise these fleeting observations.
+He employs diverse craft-based channels in order to materialise these fleeting observations.
 Boyd often documents phenomena refracted by the urban environment, permeating the domestic.

-His research orbits pop cultural & art historical content which, in turn, harbour traces of much wider philosophical and scientific debate.
+His research orbits pop cultural and art historical content which – in turn – harbour traces of much wider philosophical and scientific debate.
 A fascination with the tropes of science-fiction has become an internal filter for the quasi-ecclesiastic, supernatural imagery he favours.
-Boyd aims to situate his practice as a syncretic testbed, where ideas and processes coexist and cross-pollinate.
+Boyd aims to situate his practice as a syncretic testbed where ideas and processes coexist and cross-pollinate.

 Causal Thread takes its title from a deterministic view of time; a chain in which all events are determined completely by previously existing causes.
 Boyd’s patchwork-like configurations offer up numerous transcriptions of the same event (refracted light).
 Through his use of photography, lidar technology and traditional textile processes, these works attempt to disrupt a linear notion of time, both pictorially and materially.
 For Boyd, the line of stitch allows a collision of multiple worlds.

 The private viewing of Causal Thread is on Wednesday 20 July, 6pm-8pm.